Funding Results:

 Tree Nursery Program

-Our education coordinators conduct this program and evaluate the results.
+Veila Makundi, the Anne Innis Dagg Education Coordinator for Wild Nature Institute, conducts this program with WNI’s Assistant Education Coordinator Glory Mbuya.
+They teach children the responsibility of providing for their environment and how it will return to benefit everyone.
+More trees equal more life.
 This is a super program that really benefits the school and community in many ways.
 We can really (literally) see it growing.